Mhutashim/Todolist/README.md

+# Authors statement

+In the application i have used font awesome individually using Bootstrap dependencies via npm.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).